This Is How The Iran Attack May Influence Trump's Impeachment

 What is the update on Trump's impeachment?

-Why does everyone think the Iran attacks is related to Trump's impeachment?
+Why does everyone think the Iran attacks are related to Trump's impeachment?

 Mike Lee calls Iran briefing “probably the worst briefing at least on a military issue I’ve seen,” adding that it was “insulting” to be told by administration officials not to debate merits of taking military action— Igor Bobic (@igorbobic) January 8, 2020